What's The Oldest County in The State of Delaware?

 Sussex County: A Legacy Takes Shape

-Over the centuries, Sussex County evolved from its whaling origins into a region known for agriculture, maritime trade, and, more recently, tourism.
-Lewes, often dubbed “The First Town in The First State,” grew into a charming coastal community that proudly preserves its historical roots.
-The town’s early struggles and resilience are commemorated at sites like the Zwaanendael Museum, which showcases artifacts and stories from the Dutch settlement.
+Over the centuries, Sussex County evolved significantly.
+It transitioned from its ambitious but failed whaling origins into a region primarily known for robust agriculture, maritime trade, and, more recently, a thriving tourism industry centered on its beautiful beaches.
+Lewes, often affectionately dubbed “The First Town in The First State,” grew into a charming coastal community that proudly preserves its historical roots.
+The town’s early struggles and resilience are powerfully commemorated at sites like the Zwaanendael Museum, which showcases artifacts and stories from the original 1631 Dutch settlement.

 A Historical Anchor in Modern Delaware